andrenatal/Vapi_Optimizer/README.md

 The bot patient calls the scheduler via Vapi's telephony.
 Real voice calls are made, transcribed, and scored automatically.

+### Machine Learning concept
+This approach is analogous to contextual bandit optimization, where each prompt variant is an arm and rewards are estimated through interaction with the environment.

 ### Scoring Pipeline

 After each call, Vapi's `analysisPlan` extracts: